TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

-# Routing Namespace and Identifier Schemas [Not Done Yet!]
+# Routing Namespace and Identifier Schemas

 ## Overview
 This document defines the complete routing namespace used by DeployStega.